Decay of correlations in the monomer-dimer model: Introduction

 It should be emphasized that our result only holds for non-zero values of the monomer activity and the behaviour of the dimer model, i.e., the monomer-dimer model at zero monomer activity, is strongly different.
 In dimension $d=2$ the monomer-monomer correlation admits polynomial decay with the distance between the monomers \cite{Dubedat,Fisher}, while in any dimension $d \geq 3$ it exhibits long-range order \cite{Taggi}.

 Our result also holds for more general correlation functions including the \textit{dimer-dimer covariance} as special case.
-It is known that this covariance decays exponentially in the distance between the edges with a constant of order $O(\rho^2)$ in the limit as $\rho \to 0$.
+It is known that this covariance decays exponentially in the distance between the edges with a constant of order $\Omega(\rho^2)$ in the limit as $\rho \to 0$.
 More precisely, in \cite{vandenBergSteif} it is shown that the dimer-dimer covariance is upper bounded by the probability of observing a path in the double monomer-dimer model that connects these two edges.
 The exponential decay of such probability then follows from \cite{vandenBerg} based on an argument with disagreement percolation.
 We remark that for non-zero monomer activity, the connection probability behaves differently, namely it stays uniformly positive in any dimension $d \geq 3$ \cite{QuitmannTaggi}.
-In this note, we improve the existing bound due to \cite{vandenBerg,vandenBergSteif} by showing that the constant decays as $O(\rho)$ in the limit $\rho \to 0$.
+In this note, we improve the existing bound due to \cite{vandenBerg,vandenBergSteif} by showing that the constant decays as $\Omega(\rho)$ in the limit $\rho \to 0$.

 It is further interesting to compare the double monomer-dimer model with the \textit{monomer double-dimer model} \cite{QuitmannTaggi}.
-The configurations in both models are superpositions of two independently sampled monomer-dimer configurations.
-The difference, however, is that in the former model the two monomer-dimer configurations might have different monomer sets, while in the latter model the monomer sets have to be identical.
+In the latter model, the configurations are also superpositions of two independently sampled monomer-dimer configurations, however, conditioned on having the same set of monomers.
 Consequently, the paths in the double monomer-dimer model might be open, while in the monomer double-dimer model all paths are closed.
 In the discussion above we have seen that the double monomer-dimer model behaves drastically different if the monomer activity changes from small, but strictly positive values to zero.
 This, however, is not the case in the monomer double-dimer model, i.e., in the system where all the paths are closed \cite{BetzTaggi, QuitmannTaggiQuattropaniForien, QuitmannTaggi1, QuitmannTaggi}.
 In particular, exponential decay of the connection probabilities only occurs for large enough values of the monomer activity.